 The God Who Declares the End from the Beginning

-"Remember the former things of old; for I am God, and there is no other; I am God, and there is none like me, declaring the end from the beginning and from ancient times things not yet done, saying, 'My counsel shall stand, and I will accomplish all my purpose.'"
+"Remember the former things, those of long ago; I am God, and there is no other; I am God, and there is none like me.
+I make known the end from the beginning, from ancient times, what is still to come.
+I say, 'My purpose will stand, and I will do all that I please.'"

 ISAIAH 46:9-10